Eshlyn greets you

 We all looked at each other for a beat before nodding.
 Finally, she reached forward, her fingers brushing tentatively over the seal before breaking it and reading.
 We watched in silence, breath held like it might change the words.

 “Well?”
-Dent asked, voice low but sharp, slicing the silence.
+Dent asked, voice slicing the silence.

 She didn’t respond at first.
 Her eyes just scanned the page.
 Lips pressing into a thin line.

-“It’s… official,” she said finally.
+“It’s… Official,” she said finally.
 “A royal summons.
 All five of us.
 By name.”
+She looked up, eyes steady.
+“Remy.
+Val.
+Dent.
+Selene.
+Myself.
+Signed by Queen Aurelene.”

 I tried to hold a fake smile on my face, but my stomach dropped when she mentioned me.